 |31||HOLTEC GOVERNMENT SERVICES, LLC||M12000001360||Camden||FLLC||FL|

-The following description is from page two of a filing before the State of New York Public Service Commission by Entergy.
-It describes how eight shell companies, two of which are not named, will work together to sell Indian Point’s nuclear waste (and liability) to Holtec.
-Note that there are eight Entergy shell companies ( in green) and the complex array of Holtec shell companies isn’t even mentioned.
+The following description is from page two of a filing before the State of New York Public Service Commission by Entergy, the owners of the Indian Point nuclear power plant.
+It describes how eight shell companies, two of which are not named, will work together to sell Indian Point’s nuclear waste (and liability) to another Holtec shell company.
+Note that there are eight Entergy shell companies ( in green).

 “Entergy will undertake a series of transfers under an internal reorganization designed to facilitate the Holtec Transaction that will be initiated with ENIP2’s and ENIP3’s transfer of the IPEC Facility together with their other assets and liabilities to two limited liability companies whose membership interests will ultimately be owned by another limited liability holding company, Merchant Properties, LLC.
 All entities involved in this internal reorganization are indirect, wholly-owned subsidiaries of ENIP2 and ENIP3’s ultimate parent, Entergy Corporation (collectively, the “Internal Transfers”).
 Second, shortly following the internal reorganization, NAMCo will acquire the membership interests of Merchant Properties, LLC, the limited liability holding company ultimately owned by Entergy Corporation, resulting in the indirect upstream transfer of the membership interests in the entities that own the IPEC Facility to NAMCo pursuant to the terms of the MIPA (individually, the “Holtec Transaction” and together with the Internal Transfers, the “Transfers”).
 The parties are targeting to complete the Internal Transfers and close the Holtec Transaction in May, 2021.” – Source Document here, page 2 of 261

 Feeling confused?
 Don’t feel bad.
-Confusion is what the corporate shell game is designed to instill.
+Confusion is the the objective when you are playing the corporate shell game.

 Related: New York Attorney General, Letitia James’s Petition to the Nuclear Regulatory Commission.